HEaslea/SDE_Notes/GENERAL/Memory Order and Memory Barriers.md

 The only saving grace would be to lock the variable so that only one operation at once could access it, before another tried to do anything with, absolutely no double reads or writes in a row.
 Then we the book talks about `acquire - release` on pg 185.
 Essentially, any operations before the atomic operation will be made before the atomic operation, and any after will only be made visible after the atomic operation.
-The best way to think about it, is that CPU's are so fucking fast, that they are working on their timelines, and shit just gets jumbled around a fair amount.
+The best way to think about it, is that CPU's are so fast, that they are working on their timelines, and that just gets jumbled around a fair amount.

 **What we really mean when we talk about operations becoming visible, is that their results will become observable to other CPUs**